-Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) Directive Assessment, Volume 7 of the ES, Paragraph 15.1.22 Appendix 10.2: Water Framework Directive Assessment, Volume 8 of the ES, Paragraph 10.1.12 Geology y and Soils S-GS1 Detailed design elements of the Scheme have not yet commenced, and the final design will dictate the most appropriate ground stability mitigation measures.
+Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) ExA: S- W100 Riparian planting to compensate for the loss of channels will be undertaken with a mix of native tree species with an understorey along a range of channels as detailed within the Culvert Mitigation Strategy [REP5-022].
+To compensate for the loss of channels Culvert Mitigation Strategy [REP5- 022] Main contractor Environmental Manager (main contractor) As built drawings CEMP approved by the Secretary of State following consultation with EA as per Requirement 4, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Design Geology and Soils S-GS1 Detailed design elements of the Scheme have not yet commenced, and the final design will dictate the most appropriate ground stability mitigation measures.
 To minimise risks associated with ground collapse and ground related structural damage.
 Chapter 11: Geology and Soils, Volume 2 of the ES, Paragraph 11.9.3 Chapter 11: Geology and Soils, Volume 3 of the ES, Paragraph 11.9.3 Environmental Consultant (designer) As built drawings Design S-GS2 All geotechnical related works will be undertaken in accordance with DMRB guidance document HD 22/08 - Managing Geotechnical Risk.
 This will include the production of a Geotechnical Design Report, which sets out geotechnical parameters to facilitate the safe design of the Scheme from a ground engineering perspective.
 To manage geotechnical risk.
 Chapter 11: Geology and Soils, Volume 2 of the ES, Paragraph 11.9.2 Chapter 11: Geology and Soils, Volume 3 of the ES, Paragraph 11.9.2 Main contractor Geotechnical design report Design S-GS3 Elements within the proposed drainage strategy will be designed to reduce the risk of potential physical and chemical contaminants entering the surrounding surface watercourses.
-The permanent drainage strategy will incorporate the implementation of filter To manage surface water runoff during construction Chapter 11: Geology and Soils, Volume 2 of the ES, Paragraph 11.9.4 and 11.9.5 Environmental Consultant (designer) As built drawings Design
+The permanent drainage strategy will incorporate the implementation of filter drains, kerb and gully, combined kerb drainage and concrete surface water channels as the primary means of removing and collecting surface water runoff from the highway.
+These will be sited adjacent to the hardstrip at the edges of the carriageway.
+To manage surface water runoff during construction Chapter 11: Geology and Soils, Volume 2 of the ES, Paragraph 11.9.4 and 11.9.5 Chapter 11: Geology and Soils, Volume 3 of the ES, Paragraph 11.9.4 and 11.9.5 Environmental Consultant (designer) As built drawings Design